How to Find The Coverage You Need to Protect Yourself and Your Family

 What Types of Car Insurance Should You Get?

 Auto insurance typically comprises a bundle of mini-policies that address distinct driving perils.
 Insurance companies generally price each component of the policy separately.
-The biggest component, liability coverage, is mandatory in almost all states.
-Collision and comprehensive — along with many of the other components — are optional, at least by law, and require you to decide whether they're worth getting, and at what levels of deductible.
+The most significant component, liability coverage, is mandatory in almost all states.
+Collision and comprehensive — along with many of the other components — are optional, at least by law, and require you to decide whether they're worth getting, and at what deductible levels.

 The major types of coverage include: